Larcenyy/Larcenyy/README.md

 # Hi There
-## Rémy | Larceny is a **full-stack web developer**.
+## Rémy | Larceny is a **back-end web developer**.
 With the ability to create your own websites or web applications, you'll find here the different stacks he has mastered to help you set up your project.

 <h3 align="left">Mes stacks </h3>